Classical Audition Requirement;

 • You are encouraged to show your awareness of movement or dance and acting while performing the repertoire.

-** If you need guidance on the classical selection or for the free choice options, please contact the Voice Performance Department at the College.
+* If you need guidance on the classical selection or for the free choice options, please contact Voice Classic & Musical Theatre Department at the College.

-*** Summit a Public or Unlisted Youtube link of non-edited VDO recording by each song (Only 2 technical exercises please record together in one link) ***
+4. Summit a Public or Unlisted Youtube link of non-edited video

-2. Pieces: Three pieces of the following items will be required to perform.
-Do not take repeats.
+Three pieces of the following items will be required to perform.
+(Do not take repeats)

 - One Study/Etude from Classical or Romantic composer